pequet/project-seed/README.md

 ## Recommended Patterns

-While this seed is open-ended, it is designed to easily evolve towards the patterns used in the `project-sample`.
+While this seed is open-ended, it is designed to easily evolve towards the patterns used in the `project-seed`.
 Consider the following recommendations:

 - **Authoring:** Use `domain: concepts` for primary knowledge items and `domain-category` in hub/group files to define their role.
 Add group affiliations with `group-[type]: value`.
 - **Rendering:** For dynamic views, the framework assumes an environment like Obsidian with the Dataview plugin and a customJS environment providing a `ConceptManager` API or similar.
 See `Config.md` for examples.